 Strengthen Your Child’s Vision Skills

-Just like we are able to train our bodies to build strength, speed and agility, our vision skills can be strengthened.
-Vision therapy offers a doctor-supervised program to guide children to develop these skills.
+Just like we are able to train our bodies to build strength, speed and agility, our visual perceptual skills can be strengthened and improved to become more efficient and accurate.
+Vision therapy offers a doctor-supervised program to guide patients to develop these skills.

 Physical Symptoms of Visual Problems

 Often children that have difficulty with these functions will suffer physical symptoms as well such as headaches, eye fatigue or short attention spans.
 With these critical visual skills lacking, tasks such as reading and writing can be extremely difficult and exhausting which can lead to frustration and behavioural problems.

 As a child’s eyes develop, it is not uncommon for a number of problems to occur.
 Children can develop a number of visual and perceptual problems that are often not detected by a simple vision exam.
 Even a child with 20/20 vision, can have underlying vision problems!

 Some of these issues are functional vision problems having to do with the actual eyes, how they move individually and as a pair, as well as their ability to focus.
 Functions such as eye teaming, tracking, focusing, and-hand eye coordination, all affect a child’s success in school, sports or general functioning.

 Vision therapy is a non-invasive, non-surgical solution to help treat many eye conditions.
 Our ability to learn and adapt is incredible.
 See how we can help you and/or your child.

 Healthy people with good visual acuity can still suffer from vision problems that affect their quality of life.
 Vision therapy has shown to be an effective method of treatment for patients of all ages and for many conditions that affect the visual system, including but not limited to:

 - Non-strabismic binocular disorders (eye teaming disorders)